 Prolotherapy

-In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat Deltoid Ligament damage.
+In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat deltoid ligament pain.

 Published research has proven its pain-relieving, anti-inflammatory and regenerative benefits.

 Prolotherapy involves injecting a natural regenerative solution with tiny needles.
-This has been shown to stimulate the production of collagen cells, the small cells needed to repair the damage and help Deltoid Ligament.
+This has been shown to stimulate the production of collagen cells, the small cells needed to help with deltoid ligament pain.

-As prolotherapy is helping to treat the root cause of Deltoid Ligament damage, it is deemed to be a permanent fix, preventing the symptoms from returning.
+As prolotherapy is helping to treat the root cause of deltoid ligament pain, it is deemed to be a permanent fix, preventing the symptoms from returning.

 Long-Term Rehabilitation Techniques